itirenegad/docker_role/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

+    - hosts:
-    - hosts: servers
+        - servers
       roles:
-         - { role: username.rolename, x: 42 }
+        - { role: itirenegad.docker_role}

 License
 -------

-BSD
+license (GPL-2.0-or-later, MIT, etc)

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Learning from Sado Frazer.